 Announced in November 2017, the DG 200mm f2.8 is the eighth collaboration between Leica and Panasonic for the Micro Four Thirds system, following the earlier 8-18mm, 100-400mm, 12mm f1.4, 15mm f1.7, 42.5mm f1.2, 25mm f1.4 and 45mm f2.8 Macro lenses.
 Like those models, the DG 200mm f2.8 is designed and certified by Leica in Germany, and manufactured by Panasonic in Japan.
 As such it may not be ‘pure’ Leica, but the optical and build quality is of a very high standard.

 The Leica DG 200mm f2.8 delivers a unique focal length in the Micro Four Thirds system, numerically slotting between the Olympus 75mm f1.8 and Olympus 300mm f4 for anyone who desires a telephoto prime lens.
 With the dedicated 1.4x tele-converter supplied in the box, the lens becomes a 280mm f4, making it a direct rival to the Olympus 300mm f4.
 Find out if this is the telephoto you’ve been waiting for in my review!B&H, or Adorama.
-Alternatively you could treat me to a coffee!
+Alternatively get yourself a copy of my treat me to a coffee!
+Thanks!

 Leica DG 200mm f2.8 design and build quality